Hezkore/Ubuntu-Post-Install-Manager/readme.md

 I recommend you stay by the computer until you've gotten past those two password popups.\
 *(Removing Snap and installing Flatpak creates a password request popup)*

-If the machine is not made for gaming, messaging or email, then I recommend unchecking these options:
+If the machine is not made for gaming, messaging or email, then I recommend you *NOT* check these options:
 * Step **"5.
 Configuration"**
 	* Uncheck "Configure Geary to check for incoming email"
 	* Uncheck "Configure Telegram to start at login"
 	* Uncheck "Configure Discord to start at login"
 	* Uncheck "Configure Steam to start at login"

-*(You can always change this later by running the application **"Startup Applications"**)*
+*(You can also disable these later by running the application **"Startup Applications"**)*

 If the machine is made for gaming then I recommend reading the [Gaming](#gaming) section for some useful tips and guides.